immunefi-team/Bounty_Boosts/DeGate/26236 - [SC - Insight] Malicious DeGate Operator EOA can irreversibly ....md

 # Malicious DeGate Operator EOA can irreversibly shutdown Exchange and change its parameters (Centralization)

-Submitted on Tue Nov 28 2023 18:53:43 GMT-0400 (Atlantic Standard Time) by @ongrid for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 29th 2023 at 00:53:43 UTC by @ongrid for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26236